huandu/go-sqlbuilder/README.md

 * [Build](https://godoc.org/github.com/huandu/go-sqlbuilder#Build): Advanced freestyle builder using special syntax defined in [Args#Compile](https://godoc.org/github.com/huandu/go-sqlbuilder#Args.Compile).
 * [BuildNamed](https://godoc.org/github.com/huandu/go-sqlbuilder#BuildNamed): Advanced freestyle builder using `${key}` to refer the value of a map by key.

+### Build SQL for MySQL or PostgreSQL ###

+Parameter markers are different in MySQL and PostgreSQL.
+This package provides some methods to set the type of markers (we call it "flavor") in all builders.

+By default, all builders uses `DefaultFlavor` to build SQL.
+The default value is `MySQL`.

+There is a `BuildWithFlavor` method in `Builder` interface.
+We can use it to build a SQL with provided flavor.

+We can wrap any `Builder` with a default flavor through `WithFlavor`.

+To be more verbose, we can use `PostgreSQL.NewSelectBuilder()` to create a `SelectBuilder` with the `PostgreSQL` flavor.
+All builders can be created in this way.

+Right now, there are only two flavors, `MySQL` and `PostgreSQL`.
+Open new issue to me to ask for a new flavor if you find it necessary.

 ### Using `Struct` as a light weight ORM ###

 `Struct` stores type information and struct fields of a struct.
 It's a factory of builders.
 We can use `Struct` methods to create initialized SELECT/INSERT/UPDATE/DELETE builders to work with the struct.
 It can help us to save time and avoid human-error on writing column names.